Saskia-Oosterbroek/decona/README.md

 # Decona
 Version 0.1.1 Major bug-fix

+For more elaborate explanations please see the "Wiki" in the menu bar.

 ##  From demultiplexing to consensus for Nanopore amplicon data
 Decona can process multiple samples in one line of code:
 - Mixed samples containing multiple species from bulk and eDNA